How To Start An LLC In Wyoming [2023 Guide]

 What is an LLC?

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for many businesses starting in the state of Wyoming.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in Wyoming without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets.
+Unlike a sole proprietorship or partnership, where the small business owner can be personally liable for lawsuits against the business, the LLC is a separate legal structure, providing personal asset protection for the business owners.

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, general partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

 – Limited Liability Company

 – Limited Liability Co.

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 Enter the name along with the designator you would like to use twice to confirm.

 If there is an LLC name you want, but you are not ready to register the LLC, the Application for Reservation of Name can be filed with the Secretary of State and hold a name for up to 120 days.